api-platform/docs/distribution/index.md

     $ docker-compose exec php bin/console doctrine:schema:update --force

+The `php` container is where your API app stands.
+Prefixing a command by `docker-compose exec php` allows to execute the given command in this container.
+You may want [to create an alias](http://www.linfo.org/alias.html) to make your life easier.

-Later, you'll want to use [Doctrine Migrations](https://symfony.com/doc/current/doctrine.html#migrations-creating-the-database-tables-schema), when changing the database's structure.
+Later, you'll want to use [Doctrine Migrations](https://symfony.com/doc/current/doctrine.html#migrations-creating-the-database-tables-schema) when changing the database's structure.

 We now have a working data model that you can persist and query.
 To create an API endpoint with CRUD capabilities corresponding